bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 #### **- PostgreSQL**
-* It is popular and easy to use.
-There are a lot of sources about its integration with Github.
+* It is popular and there are a lot of sources about its integration with Github.
+* It is very easy to use with the official docker image downloaded from Docker Hub.
+* PostgreSQL's community support and ease of use received positive feedback from the team.
 //To do: add some stuffs !!!

 #### **- Postman**
-//To do add some stuffs !!!
+* We used Postman while using the API which developed by our backend team.
+Postman Collection which created by the backend team is really helpfull while using the API.
+Our Frontend and Android teams made HTTP request from Postman easily.

 ---------